 Major solar storage project demonstrates potential for remote and rural Australia

-The $40 million project involves 34,080 solar PV panels using single axis tracking technology, covering over 20 hectares near the mine site.
+The $40 million project involved 34,080 solar PV panels using single-axis tracking technology, covering over 20 hectares near the mine site.

-The solar facility which was commissioned and achieved full generational capacity in June 2016, is designed to provide the majority of Sandfire's daytime electricity requirements, offsetting about 5 million litres of diesel fuel per annum and abating over 12,000 tonnes of CO2-e annually.
+When the CEFC made its finance commitment in 2015, the project was Australia’s largest solar and battery storage project to date.
+The DeGrussa Solar Project was commissioned and achieved full generation capacity in June 2016.
+The solar facility was designed to provide the majority of Sandfire's daytime electricity requirements, offsetting about 5 million litres of diesel fuel per annum and abating over 12,000 tonnes of CO2-e annually.